Last Updated on

 Align – Connect with the ambitions, goals and strategy of the business.

-Have business context – Inform the business in the context of their existing operations.
+Have a business context – Inform the business within the context of their existing operations.

 Present something new – Tell the business a new story.